 Even though I am unemployed, I do have stuff to do at 10:00 AM on Monday morning.
 I don’t mind trying to help people, well I do mind trying to help some people… I’ve made a lot of study materials available free of charge, some people think I should charge for them.
-It is definitely better to contact me via email or blog comment than by phone for questions regarding my blog.
+It is definitely better to contact me via email or leave a blog comment than phone a stranger with questions regarding their blog.
 It is also probably in your best interest if you are stuck on a CFA question to find a study group or post questions to an online forum.

 I passed the Level 1 CFA exam all by myself using primarily the official CFA curriculum books.
 That isn’t necessarily the easiest way, but there were reasons…